finkelshtein/SunflowersWales/content/classes/classes.md

 weight: 20

 title: Art and cooking classes for children
-subtitle:  We regulalry organise exciting classes for children of different ages
+subtitle:  We regularly organise fun and engaging classes for children of all ages

 content:
   count: 0